ste-man/crouzet-xd26s-reverse-engineering/readme.md

 ### Program demo

-A simple demo program has been created in order to provide a very quick way of testing device hardware.
+A simple ATmega 128 demo program has been created in order to provide a very quick way of testing device hardware.
 A more serious solution would be to create a software library suitable for this device and more Crouzet devices in same model series with interface to display, buttons, I/O and real time clock etc. See video of device operating with new demo software: <https://www.youtube.com/watch?v=avJbvae7_Jc>.

 ### Access to programming main microcontroller

 See electrical schematic for reference.
 Main circuit board hardware supports programming via JTAG.
 The MCU JTAG-TAP (Test Access Port) pins are also used as general INPUT pins, but there are resistors installed separating MCU pins from rest of circuit.
 JTAG-TAP pins can be easily accessed via test/solder points on backside of main PCB.
 Programming via SPI can be enabled (via JTAG) and ICSP-SPI pins can also be accessed via test/solder points on backside of main PCB and SPI-SCK pin on side "extension connector".
-See annotated photos of main circuit board.
+See [annotated photos](https://github.com/ste-man/crouzet-xd26s-reverse-engineering/tree/main/reverse-engineering/ecad/pcb-reference-photos) of main circuit board.

 ### Crouzet XD26S ATmega128 startup sequence